Hemis Festival Of Ladakh

 KHARDUNG LA PASS

 Here comes the delight for bikers.
-If you’re a passionate biker and haven’t been to Khardung La pass yet, you need to perk up your bucket list right away.
-Located at a high elevation of 5359 meters in Ladakh region, Khardung La Pass is one of the highest motorable roads in the world.
+If you’re a passionate biker and haven’t been to Khardung La Pass yet, you need to perk up your bucket list right away.
+Located at a high elevation of 5359 meters in the Ladakh region, Khardung La Pass is one of the highest motorable roads in the world.

-Khardung La Pass is often draped with the snow.
+Khardung La Pass is often draped with snow.
 Riding through the narrow trail and slippery land is thrilling beyond your imagination.
 This breathtaking ride will rush the stirring blood in your nerves in the midst of the freezing atmosphere.

 After visiting Turtuk village of Ladakh, you’ll scream out with amazement “Ladakh, why are you so mesmerizing”.
 Believe us, this little village of Ladakh is so enthralling that it will make you go weak at the knees.
-Located at the northernmost part of India, Turtuk is an unexplored pearl in Ladakh.
-To be more specific, it is an unearthly elope, where nature still rules over the science.
+Located in the northernmost part of India, Turtuk is an unexplored pearl in Ladakh.
+To be more specific, it is an unearthly elope, where nature still rules over science.

-There is no Wifi, no internet, and no modern-age vibrancy.
+There is no Wi-Fi, no internet, and no modern-age vibrancy.
 Still, you’ll find people smiling and enjoying their life to the core.

 The crabby mountains, unspoiled nature, sloppy hills, and far-reaching deserts make Turtuk Village a mysterious offbeat destination in Ladakh.